-One of those true classics that broke the mould and proved to be a building block in the creation of other clones.
-Dominus gives you control over a small kingdom just before hoardes of lethal creatures begin to invade looking to pillage all your resources. your kingdom consists of acres of land, ranging from your castle, through stages of populated areas, down to wilderness, all packed full of tasty looking resources. |
+One of those true classics that broke the mould and furnished subsequent clones a staple building block, Dominus gives you control over a small kingdom just before hordes of lethal creatures begin to invade.
+Your kingdom consists of acres of land, ranging from your castle, through stages of populated areas, down to the wilderness, all packed full of tasty looking resources. |

-Under your control are your four generals and their armies of your own diverse and just as lethal creatures. you can choose to command your generals to perform various tasks or take direct control of any of the tasks possible. for example, one of the biggest features of Dominus is the ability to make a myriad of diffrent traps, you can either assign one army to spend time creating traps for you while you go about other tasks or you can make the blueprints yourself, linking a trigger with an effect (one of my all time favorites is the Chest-Thing trap).
+Under your control are your four generals and their armies of your own diverse and just as lethal creatures.
+You can choose to command your generals to perform various tasks or take direct control of any of the tasks possible.
+For example, one of the biggest features of Dominus is the ability to make a myriad of different traps, you can either assign one army to spend time creating traps for you while you go about other tasks or you can make the blueprints yourself, linking a trigger with an effect (one of my all time favorites is the Chest-Thing trap).

 Reviewed by: Turnip